Tanay-Kar/Lacuna/README.md

 | `zen.view.grey-out-inactive-windows`      | false |
 | `zen.workspaces.natural-scroll`           | true  |
 | `zen.workspaces.show-workspace-indicator` | false |

+#### 5. Setting up tab groups
+> [!WARNING]
+> The developer of Zen Browser recommends **against** using custom CSS to implement Tab Groups for the time being.
+Proceed at your own risk.

+- Go to about:config and set `browser.tabs.groups.enabled` to true

 ## Credits
 Thank you to: